 FOB Shipping from China Example

-Assume you buy 20,000 bottles from Yiwu, China to New York, USA.
+Assume you buy 20,000 bottles from China to the USA.
+They are manufactured in Yiwu, and will be shipped to New York.
 Let’s see the specific responsibilities, risks and costs the buyer and seller should bear under the FOB shipping term.

 What Should the Seller Do?